GLOBAL MARKETS-World stock index rises after euro zone data; gold climbs

 In the bond markets, U.S. Treasury debt yields edged higher after losses in the previous session.

-Benchmark 10-year Treasuries were down 3/32 in price to yield 2.74 percent, up from 2.73 percent late on Thursday.
-Yields rose for a second straight week.
+Benchmark 10-year Treasuries were down 3/32 in price, putting the yield up at 2.74 percent.
+Yields were on pace to rise for a second straight week.

-Helping to lift yields this week was THE U.S. Congress's approval of an increase in the debt limit and comments from Federal Reserve Chair Janet Yellen, in her first public remarks since taking the Fed's helm, maintaining the central bank's commitment to gradually withdraw its stimulus.
+U.S. bond yields rallied this week after the U.S. Congress approved an increase in the debt limit and Federal Reserve Chair Janet Yellen, in her first public comments since taking the Fed's helm, maintained the central bank's commitment to gradually withdraw its stimulus.